-Parties/Lessor/Service Provider Term of Agreement (Years) Key conditions of the agreement PAT 3 - 20 years The Company shall hold ownership of the real properties of infrastructure procured by the Company.
+Parties/Lessor/Service Provider Term of Agreement (Years) Key conditions of the agreement PAT 3 - 20 years • The Company shall hold ownership of the real properties of infrastructure procured by the Company.
 Upon expiration of the agreement, the ownership in the real properties shall be vested to PAT.
 Furthermore, the Company must decommission any part of the structure which PAT does not wish to keep.
 In respect of the movable properties of the Company, PAT is entitled to purchase the properties in whole or in part according to the price of the current book value.
 During the term of the agreement, PAT is entitled to raise the rental fees.
 IEAT 20 - 30 years The Company shall hold ownership of the structures or assets procured by the Company.
 Upon expiration of the Agreement, the Company must decommission the structure from the area.
-The Company may pledge, mortgage or use as collateral with financial institutions of its leasing rights and structures by notifying the IEAT within 30 days from the undertaking date.
-Other service providers 1 - 3 years During the term of the agreement, IEAT is entitled to raise the rental fees for some agreements.
-The Company shall hold ownership of the structures and properties procured by the Company.
-Upon expiration of the agreement, the Company must decommission the structures from the area.
+The Company may pledge, mortgage or use as collateral with financial institutions of its leasing rights and structures by notifying the IEAT within 30 days from the undertaking date. • During the term of the agreement, IEAT is entitled to raise the rental fees for some agreements. lessor / Other service providers 1 - 30 years The Company shall hold ownership of the structures and properties procured by the Company.
+Upon expiration of the agreement, the Company must decommission the structures from the area once the lessor/service provider do not want properties.